awsdocs/amazon-redshift-developer-guide/doc_source/r_APPROXIMATE_PERCENTILE_DISC.md

 For a given *percentile* value, APPROXIMATE PERCENTILE\_DISC uses a quantile summary algorithm to approximate the discrete percentile of the expression in the ORDER BY clause\.
 APPROXIMATE PERCENTILE\_DISC returns the value with the smallest cumulative distribution value \(with respect to the same sort specification\) that is greater than or equal to *percentile*\.

+APPROXIMATE PERCENTILE\_DISC is a compute\-node only function\.
+The function returns an error if the query doesn't reference a user\-defined table or Amazon Redshift system table\.

 ## Syntax<a name="r_APPROXIMATE_PERCENTILE_DISC-synopsis"></a>

 ```